General Workshop Information and Invitation here.

 To access NW PULSE Cohort 4 Materials, click here.

 The Northwest (NW) has 8 PULSE Fellows from diverse institution types, and these individuals have come together to form the Northwest PULSE working group.
-Using funds from NSF RCN-UBE (NSF #1346583) and EAGER (NSF #1347553) awards, this group has created a NW V&C Community of Practice (COP), a network of colleges and universities in the NW (AK, ID, MT, OR, UT, WA, WY) that is shown on this map.
+Using funds from NSF RCN-UBE (NSF #1346583) and EAGER (NSF #1347553) awards, this group has created a NW V&C Community of Practice (COP), a network of colleges and universities in the NW (AK, ID, MT, OR, WA, WY; additional schools from CA, GA, UT) that is shown on this map.
 Institutions that join the NW COP will use the resources and tools developed both within and outside of the PULSE effort to transform how their Life Science Departments educate their students using a Systems Thinking approach.

 The PULSE Fellows on this project are Joann Otto (Western Washington Univ.), William B. Davis (Washington State Univ.), Pamela Pape-Lindstrom (Everett Community College), Gary Reiness (Lewis and Clark College), Gita Bangera (Bellevue College), Alyce DeMarais (Univ. of Puget Sound), Jenny McFarland (Edmonds Community College), and Erika Offerdahl (Washington State University).
 The Steering Committee for the NW PULSE Community of Practice includes Carol Pollock (Univ.
 British Columbia), Stasinos Stavrianeas (Willamette Univ.), and Mary Pat Wenderoth (Univ.
 Washington).